 Watch Mina Velasco expressing in her native language Filipino what the Spark of Life Philosophy means to her:

-Matai Cottage at Levin Homes for War Veterans – On the journey to become a Spark of Life Centre of Excellence.
+Matai Cottage at Levin Homes for War Veterans – On the Journey to Become a Spark of Life Centre of Excellence.

-Levin Homes are part of the Enliven Presbyterian Support and is a community of 100 residents and 120 staff.
+Levin Homes are part of the Enliven Presbyterian Support group and is a community of 100 residents and 120 staff.
 Matai Cottage is part of Levin Homes for War Veterans and is a small stand-alone home providing care for 18 people who have dementia.

 The leadership of Enliven Presbyterian Support has a strong commitment towards the Spark of Life Philosophy.
 Matai Cottage is in the early stages of the journey to become a Spark of Life Centre of Excellence.